Google Sheets - Authorization

 Accessing the Sheet Name or ID

-Navigate to the Google Sheet you want to access with a Blueprint.
+- Navigate to the Google Sheet you want to access with a Template.

 b.
 Copy the ID, found in the URLhttps://docs.google.com/spreadsheets/d/sheet_id/edit